Cathedral of Mérida, Yucatán: Construction

 Land had been set aside for the cathedral at Mérida, the place recycled by the Spanish under Francisco de Montejo as the capital of the new colony.
 The colonial city was set amidst the ruins of the Maya settlement of Ichcansiho (T'ho for short), and work for the church was begun shortly after Toral's arrival.
 The church was to be built on the eastern side on the main town square, where a temporary building with a roof of palms was erected.
 It was not until 1562 that construction of the cathedral began.
-Labor for this construction came from Mayans, some of who still practiced their own religion.
+Labor for this construction came from Mayans, some of whom still practiced their own religion.
 Laborers used stones from the Mayan temple of Yajam Cumu to build the cathedral.
 Two known Mayan workers were Francisco Pool, and Diego Can.
 Although architect Juan Miguel de Agüero completed the cathedral, it was Don Pedro de Aulestia who led the initial construction.

 Coat of Arms

 The coat of arms on the cathedral facade was originally designed to reflect the Spanish royal coat of arms.
 The original royal coat consisted of four sections containing symbols of gold castles and crowned lions.
 At the very top of the coat was a representation of the royal crown of Spain.
 After Mexico's independence, the shield was partially destroyed due to anti-Spanish sentiment.
 The central piece of the shield containing the castles and lions were removed using a pickaxes and chisels.
 In 1824, the empty shield was filled with a Mexican eagle wearing the imperial crown of Iturbide.
-After the redesign of the shield, a second wave of anti-Spanish sentiment led to the entire coat of arms being buried beneath a slab on cement.
+After the redesign of the shield, a second wave of anti-Spanish sentiment led to the entire coat of arms being buried beneath a slab of cement.
 The cement was later removed to reveal the coat of arms as can be seen today.